justin-himself/vps-auto-change-ip/kv_db/readme.txt

 - Method: GET
 - Description: Retrieves the value associated with the specified key.
 - Response: The value of the key if it exists; otherwise, a "Key not found" error.
-- Example Request: curl -X GET http://localhost:8080/path/to/key -H "X-API-Key: <your_api_key>"
+- Example Request: curl -X GET http://localhost:8080/path/to/key

 DELETE - Delete a Key-Value Pair
 - Endpoint: /{key}